grame-cncm/faustlibraries/README.md

 # Faust Libraries

-NOTE: this documentation was automatically generated.
+NOTE: this documentation was automatically generated using [pandoc](https://pandoc.org/).

 This page provides information on how to use the Faust libraries.